SoarinSkySagar/diversion2k24/README.md

 Feature 3

 Installation:
-To use Diversion2k24, follow these steps:
+To use Tutorshala , follow these steps:

+Open any terminal
 Clone the repository:
 git clone https://github.com/SoarinSkySagar/diversion2k24.git
-[Add any specific installation instructions here]
+change directory : cd diversion2k24

 Usage:
 [Provide instructions on how to use your project.
 Include examples and/or screenshots if applicable.]

 Contributing:
 We welcome contributions from the community.
-If you'd like to contribute to Diversion2k24, please follow these guidelines:
+If you'd like to contribute to Tutorshala, please follow these guidelines:

 Fork the repository:
 Create your feature branch: git checkout -b feature/YourFeature